-\begin{Question} If $X$ admits a coarse embedding into Hilbert space and $f: X \to Y$ is a surjective coarsely $n$-to-$1$ map, does $Y$ admit a coarse embedding into Hilbert space? \end{Question}

-Note that by Theorem \ref{thm:main2}, if $X$ embeds into Hilbert space, so does $X^k/S_k$ for any $k \in \mathbb{N}$, where the action of the symmetric group $S_k$ on $X^k$ is given by permutations of the coordinates and the metric on $X^k$ is an $\ell^p$ metric.
+Note that by Theorem \ref{thm:main2}, if $X$ embeds into Hilbert space, so does $X^k/S_k$ for any $k \in \mathbb{N}$, where the symmetric group $S_k$ acts on $X^k$ by permuting coordinates, and the metric on $X^k$ is an $\ell^p$ metric.
 The quotient space $X^k/S_k$, sometimes called the symmetric product, can be viewed as the space of unordered $k$-tuples of points in $X$.
 Thus we obtain:

-\begin{Theorem} Let $X$ be a metric space which coarsely embeds into Hilbert space and let $\mathcal{E}^k X$ be the space of unordered $k$-tuples of points in $X$.
+\begin{Theorem} Let $X$ be a metric space which coarsely embeds into a Hilbert space and let $\mathcal{E}^k X$ be the space of unordered $k$-tuples of points in $X$.
 Then $\mathcal{E}^k X$ coarsely embeds into a Hilbert space. \end{Theorem}

 In fact, we will prove Theorem \ref{thm:main1} first and obtain Theorem \ref{thm:main2} as a consequence.
 The proof of Theorem \ref{thm:main1} uses an already existing concept from the area of optimal transport, namely the sliced Wasserstein distance introduced by Rabin et al.~\cite{rabin2012wasserstein}.
 A version of the sliced Wasserstein distance was already used in \cite{carriere2017sliced} to construct a kernel on persistence diagrams which, on the space of diagrams with at most $n$ points, induces a coarse embedding into Hilbert space.
 Our result relies on a higher-dimensional version of this idea.